DHTMLX/docs-spreadsheet/docs/work_with_sheets.md

 To remove a sheet from the spreadsheet, right-click the sheet tab and choose *Delete*.

-{{note Note, that a sheet can't be removed if it is the only sheet in the spreadsheet.}}
+{{note Note that a sheet can't be removed if it is the only sheet in the spreadsheet.}}

 ![DHTMLX Spreadsheet sheet tab context menu with the Delete option highlighted](/img/remove_sheet.png)

 ## Changing the active sheet

-To change the currently active sheet, just click a different sheet tab with the mouse pointer.
+To change the currently active sheet, click a different sheet tab.

 ![DHTMLX Spreadsheet sheet tabs at the bottom with the active sheet highlighted](/img/change_active_sheet.png)